kxz167/csds373-ariac_comp/README.md

 - The location where orders are taken in (put into a vector) and when they are processed differ.
 As a result, some differences may be noticeable (even though spinOnce() should force synchronicity).
 - Additionally, since there are components within the main order processing loop that requires certain logical camera or joint information (which isn't guarenteed to be populated), we will go ahead and keep looping without processing orders until the corresponding information has been captured.

-### Angle filtering:
+### Angle filtering / Angle modifications:
-All filtering here is meant to
+All filtering here is meant to select an optimal solution to choose.
+The criteria are the following:
+- If the robot is facing away from the bins, the lift and elbows need to be positioned in an up position, similarly to when the root is facing towards the bins.
+- The wrist must be modified so that when it twists out, the angles will not overlap.

 ### Crucial methods: